Stuycs-K/final-project-10-luod-sazzadt/WORKLOG.md

 ### 6/7/23 - 6/8/23
 Changed the luminosity graph so it always shows (removed the button).
 Added an intro slide show to the simulation.

+### 6/9/23 - 6/10/23
+Fixed the learn more button so the information displayed updates automatically depending on the stage the star is on.
+Added the group info and overview in the README.
+Wrote the supernova class and its corresponding methods in Particle (not implemented in draw yet).

+### 6/11/23
+Beginning to finalize the stages.
+Finished the red giant phase.

 ## Tazrian Sazzad

 ### 5/22/23